std.algorithm.iteration.splitter - multiple declarations

 Constraints

-The predicate pred needs to accept an element of r and an element of s.
+The predicate pred needs to accept an element of and an

 Returns